KANOKIw/Shishiji/README.md

 For those who are related to, or interested in this project.

 * [How to build and run from the source](https://github.com/KANOKIw/Shishiji/wiki/How-to-Build-and-Run-from-the-source)

-## Minecraft

-There are several interesting and functional Spigot Plugins among the repository.
-Also unique worlds exist out there.